christensenacademy/christensen-academy/modules/css-basics/reference.md

 or a teammate a note.*/
 ```

+###CSS Validator
+Like HTML, CSS has a [validator from the W3C](http://jigsaw.w3.org/css-validator/).
+Like the HTML validator, this tool will help you find errors in your code.

 ##Three Types of CSS
 There are three different ways of writing CSS code for a webpage: inline, embedded (also called internal), and external.
 External CSS is the best because a single CSS file can be used to provide styles to multiple webpages.
 This has two **huge** benefits:
 * Site Maintenance: Change a few lines of code in your CSS and watch as your entire site automatically reflects those changes.
 Compare this to editing styles for each individual page--or worse, for every element on every page.